 Contrarily to the pre-recorded videos, the final day of the Ekisaakaate Online had us served with a live Question and Answer session where participants and trainers interacted.

-The closing event was highlighted by a live speech by HRH Nnabagereka Sylvia Nagginda broadcasted on zoom, Facebook and Youtube to enrich the experience.
+The closing event was highlighted by a live speech by HRH Nnabagereka Sylvia Nagginda broadcast on zoom, Facebook and Youtube to enrich the experience.

 “We keep emphasising the importance of learning your language – in this case, Luganda – because so many of us at home find ourselves expressing ourselves in a foreign language however it’s never too late to learn your language,” said HRH Nnabagereka Sylvia Nagginda